 Economic damages are known as “specials,” and they are the monetary cost that you have to pay for the accident in the past, in the present and into the future.
 These damages can be quantified, and the court will determine a lump sum payment.

 In the event that you can no longer do your current job, you will need to undergo training for another career.
 The defendant would be ordered to pay for this training with special damages.
-Your ongoing medical treatment would also be included, such as physical therapy, the cost of your surgeries and the cost of your medications.
+Your ongoing medical treatment would also be included, such as physical therapy, the cost of your surgeries, chiropractic care, and the cost of your medications.
 If you are unable to work during your recovery time, you would also be compensated for lost wages.
-If your earning capacity has been diminished, special damages apply here too.
+If your earning capacity has been diminished due to your personal injury, special damages apply here too.

 In the event that you have lost the ability to care for yourself, the changes that you need to make to compensate will be awarded as special damages.
 These include the people who come to your home to clean, cook and take care of you.
 If you need to purchase a van that allows for wheelchair lifts, this will be included as well.

 When a car accident case is taken to trial, the jury has the opportunity to award you punitive damages.
 Although it is rare that these damages are awarded in car accident cases, they are still a possibility.
 Your attorney would need to demonstrate that the at-fault driver deliberately did something to cause the accident or was driving in a reckless manner.

 If gross negligence or the intent to harm can be established in a personal injury damage case, it will not mean that you will receive punitive damages because insurance companies have a policy that they will never pay when it has been determined that the defendant acted with intent.
 The claim will be definitively denied in that instance.
 The reason is that insurance companies do not want to be a vehicle that people use to injure others.
 If insured motorists knew that their insurance companies would pay for their intentional, heinous acts, they would be encouraged to commit those acts.